abilandz/PH8124/Lecture_11/Lecture_11.md

  }
 }
 ```
-The thing to note is that 2 variables need to be declared first, and then their values are being randomly updated with the call to member function ```f2->GetRandom2(var1,var2);```.
+The thing to note is that the two variables need to be declared first, and then their values are being randomly updated with the call to member function ```f2->GetRandom2(var1,var2);```.
 Everything else is analogous to the 1D case.